-The input to UNEEGTM EpiSight is the raw EEG signal only.
-No video or other data are used by the algorithm.
-Any settings selected in the Viewer (e.g. filter settings or montage) are for visualization purposes only.
-The algorithm does not consider the visualization settings to perform calculations and thus no user input is possible nor needed.
+The input to UNEEG EpiSight is the raw EEG signal only.
+No video or other data is used by the algorithm.
+Any settings in the viewer such as filter setting, or montages are not considered.
+During calculation, there is no user input possible.